johnpuddephatt/leedscommunityhomes/_drafts/temporary-office-support-help-needed.md

 Money-wise, if this was a full time post it would be paid £25,000 a year.
 We can offer this as an employee contract at that salary pro-rata, or are happy to talk about a freelance daily rate.

 Day to day you’ll be working to the CLT Director Steve Hoey and with our other current staff - Jimm Reed and James Newton.
-But also working with our voluntary Board of Directors and other associates who will be working either in the office or remotely from time to time.
+We're a growing team and will be recruiting for 3 new posts during this time.
+You'd also be working with our voluntary Board of Directors and other associates who will be working either in the office or remotely from time to time.

 #### **About you……..**